Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitationally lensing gravitational waves

 \subsection{Overview}

 The basic ingredients required to predict the rates of gravitationally lensed detections of a distant population of objects are (1) the comoving number density of the objects as a function of redshift and a parameter that summarises signal strength, (2) the comoving volume element as function of redshift, which in turn relies on the cosmological model, (3) the lensing probability, and (4) the detector sensitivity.
-The least well understood ingredient will therefore dominate the uncertainties in the predictions and also offer the greatest opportunity to make scientific progress.
-It is therefore straightforward to realise that for gravitationally lensed GWs the least certain ingredient is the first, namely the comoving merger rate density of binary compact object mergers, its evolution with redshift, and the mass function of compact objects.
-In particular, taking into account the modelling uncertainties, the uncertainties on the local comoving merger rate density of BH-BH and NS-NS mergers spans one and two orders of magnitude respectively \citepalias{GWTC3}.
-In contrast, the cosmological parameters are known to $\simeq10$ per cent, and the optical depth to gravitational magnification is known to a factor of $\simeq2$ (Section~\ref{sec:lensing:odsl}), even though the relationship between magnification and image multiplicity as a function of lens mass is less well understood currently (Section~\ref{sec:lensing:versus}).
+The least well understood of these ingredients will therefore dominate the uncertainties in the predictions.
+It is therefore immediately apparent that the least certain ingredient is the first, namely the comoving merger rate density of binary compact object mergers, its evolution with redshift, and the mass function of compact objects \citepalias{GWTC3}.
+In contrast, the cosmological parameters are known to $\simeq10$ per cent, and the optical depth to gravitational magnification is known to a factor of $\simeq2$ (Section~\ref{sec:lensing:odsl}).

 We adopt a range of models for the underlying population of GW sources that are compatible with the population detected to date.
 This includes mass functions that capture the main features of the BH mass function such as a declining logarithmic slope as a function of mass, possible structure superposed on that broadly declining mass function, and reduced efficiency of BH production from stellar evolution at high mass ($\gtrsim50\,\rm M_\odot$) due to the pair instability.
 We also include a broad range of evolution models that are compatible with the data, that are variants on the double power law that is commonly used to describe the evolution of the cosmic star formation rate density evolution.